 Prior to leaving IATA there was a development with Eurocontrol.
 It was agreed with Keith Mack, Head of Eurocontrol, that the airlines could put two individuals into the Flow Management Unit (FMU) – the department which allocated slots to all flights operating along the air routes of Europe.
 The importance of this department could not be overstated and it was thought that having airline representation therein would achieve greater transparency and openness for the customer.
 This high-level decision was, quite understandably, not greeted enthusiastically by the head of the department concerned but after a couple of meetings we were able to draw up the terms of reference and the role of my two staff who were then relocated from the London office of IATA to Eurocontrol in Brussels.

 RUCATSE (Runway Capacity to Serve the South East)

 A major initiative of the time was the UK Government’s decision to convene a series of meetings to make recommendations on future airport capacity in the London area.
 This huge committee of some forty individuals included representatives from all interested parties including airports, environmental groups and the airlines in the form of myself for IATA.
 It was called RUCATSE, an acronym for Runway Capacity to Serve the South East.
 Many options were considered and rejected in favour of selecting any one of the four existing London airports.
-As usual, the whole exercise was a waste of time and effort as no government would be brave enough to make the much needed decision.
-The following slide, created many years later by London First, demonstrates the continual prevarication and also includes what was happening elsewhere in the World.
+As usual, the whole exercise was a waste of time and effort as no government would be brave enough to make the much-needed decision.
+The following slide, created many years later by London First, demonstrates the continual prevarication and also includes the more progressive action happening elsewhere in the World.